Like a Virgin (song): Recording and release

+Producer Nile Rodgers was initially less enthusiastic about "Like a Virgin" than Madonna.
+He did not consider the title phrase a particularly strong hook or an "all-time catch phrase", and initially opposed recording the song.
+Four days later, however, Rodgers realized that the song was still stuck in his head and, after apologizing to Madonna, suggested that they record it after all.
+Recording took place in April 1984 at the Power Station studios in New York City.
+Rodgers sought a tougher, more "streetwise" sound than Madonna's previous dance-pop recordings, assembling a rhythm section with himself on guitar, his Chic bandmate Bernard Edwards on bass, and former Chic drummer Tony Thompson on drums.

+Jason Corsaro, who served as recording and mixing engineer, recalled that Madonna had chosen Rodgers specifically because she wanted the "Chic kind of approach".
+She was closely involved in the sessions' musical direction; when Rodgers wanted to experiment with a different guitar style, Madonna instead asked him to reproduce the sound of his work with Chic.
+She also drew closely from Steinberg and Kelly's original demo when recording her vocals.
+Steinberg was particularly struck by her decision to retain Kelly's ad-libs at the end of the song, recalling:

 When Madonna recorded it, even as our demo faded out, on the fade you could hear Tom saying, "When your heart beats, and you hold me, and you love me..."
-That was the last thing you heard as our demo faded.
+That was the last thing you heard.
 [She] must have listened to it very, very carefully because her record ends with the exact same little ad-libs that our demo did.
 That rarely happens that someone studies your demo so carefully that they use all that stuff.
 We were sort of flattered how carefully she followed our demo on that.